 But for the contractors and Southcoast Health employees putting together the field hospital at UMass Dartmouth, the hope is that no one ever needs to use it.

-The gymnasium at the Tripp Athletic Center in the university campus off Old Westport Road was a hub of activity on Wednesday as engineers, contractors, and other workers assembled equipment and worked to get computers and other systems up and running in the makeshift hospital space.
+The gymnasium at the Tripp Athletic Center on the university campus off Old Westport Road was a hub of activity on Wednesday as engineers, contractors, and other workers assembled equipment and worked to get computers and other systems up and running in the makeshift hospital space.

-Under the scoreboard at the head of the gym, clinical engineers at Southcoast Health Brian Costa and Alex Silva were assembling 50 wheeled stands to monitor vitals amid piles of boxes.
+Under the scoreboard at the head of the gym, clinical engineers at Southcoast Health Brian Costa and Alex Silva were assembling 50-wheeled stands to monitor vitals amid piles of boxes.